gradle/gradle/design-docs/ide-integration.md

     }

 TBD: A Java runtime can be used for projects that don't have any Java source.
 How will we model this?
 TBD: Adding properties to `JavaSourceSettings` also adds these to `IdeaProject` and `IdeaModule`.
-Will need to define some behaviour for the IDEA model.
+Will need to define some behaviour for the IDEA model, or add to the
+Eclipse specific type first.
+TBD: 'targetLanguageLevel' really refers to the target bytecode version.
+TBD: Apply to `.classpath` and `.settings/...` generation, so that tooling model and generated files are consistent.

 #### Implementation